nginx/unit-docs/source/installation.rst

       .. warning::

-         Unit's 1.22+ packages aren't available for Amazon Linux AMI.
+         Unit's 1.22+ packages aren't built for Amazon Linux AMI.
 This distribution is obsolete; please update.

       #.
 To configure Unit's repository, create the following file named